Robert Charles: Manhunt and riots

+Hiding, siege, and Charles' death

 Charles had taken refuge at 1208 Saratoga Street, where he remained safe from the police until Friday, July 27.
 Upon receiving a tip about the whereabouts of Charles from an informant, police searched the house.
 As the officers neared Charles' hiding place beneath the stairs, Charles opened fire, killing two of the officers [Sgt Gabe Porteus and Corporal John Lally].
 Other officers, upon hearing the gunshots, quickly brought in reinforcements to both surround Charles and to protect the black residents from white mob violence.
 Historian William Ivy Hair described the scene:

 The Mayor, knowing the mood of the city and fearing that some massive butchery of the black population might take place, called upon the state militia units, which had been mobilized since Thursday, to go to the scene with—and he made a special point of this—their two Gatling guns.
 Capdevielle declared that if things got completely out of hand, the Gatling guns should be fired into the white mob.

 Throughout the day, the police fired on the house, where Charles returned fire from the second-story windows.
 By 5pm, Charles had killed or fatally wounded five law officers, and wounded nineteen other persons.
 Yet more rioters continued to arrive.
 Under constant fire, and with no chance of entry without being shot, the rioters decided to light the house on fire to get him to leave his cover.
 While continuing to shoot, Charles attempted to flee the house, but on opening the door he was instantly shot by a special policeman and afterwards riddled with the bullets of the armed white mob.
 The mob then mutilated Charles' body.